School shootings. Political unrest. Racism. Greed. Selfishness.

 God didn’t ask you to save the whole world.
 That’s Jesus’s job.
 Your job is simply to be a good steward of the resources and opportunities you are given.

-In the past I’ve published articles on how to help women living in extreme poverty, easy ways to bless your neighbors, and why you shouldn’t do random acts of kindness (and what you should do instead).
+In the past I’ve published articles on easy ways to bless your neighbors, and why you shouldn’t do random acts of kindness (and what you should do instead).

 Today, I want to talk about your kids.